Dental Emergencies in Norfolk, MA

-A dental emergency can be a stressful experience, but in our Norfolk, MA dental office, we strive to make emergency dental visits as pain-free as possible.
+A dental emergency in Norfolk, MA can be a stressful experience, but in our dental office, we strive to make emergency dental visits as pain-free as possible.

-Each of our dentists is committed to treating toothaches fast – usually on the same day.
+Each of our emergency dentists in Norfolk, MA is committed to treating toothaches fast – usually on the same day.
 We also make sure you have as many options as possible to eliminate pain and protect your smile.

 If you are unsure whether you have a dental emergency, the best approach is to contact Norfolk County Dental Care and speak to a member of our knowledgeable staff.

 When you arrive in our office for your emergency visit, an assistant will take an x-ray of the area to help your Norfolk emergency dentist, Dr. Xi Sun, Dr. David Iadarlola, or Dr. Nicole Ford, make an accurate diagnosis.
 Many dental conditions are not visible without an x-ray.

 We always present all treatment options and explain them so you can make the best choice for your oral health.
 An emergency dental exam helps us relieve your pain and stabilize the area until full treatment can be completed.
 Sometimes we can accomplish this is a single visit; other times, we will schedule a follow-up appointment.

 - An acute condition, like an infection